GSA/resources.data.gov/pages/_summaries/open-data-cop.md

 ---
-name: Open Data Community of Practice
+resource_name: Open Data Community of Practice
 slug: open-data-cop
 description: A community listserv and working group that unites 900 open data leads at federal agencies, data stewards, and all others in government